 With more flat-out brawls then the previous volume, it’s a shame the actual fight choreography is often lacking.
 There’s a noticeable spike upwards towards the end of the set where the fights with the Ginyu Force, Frieza’s elite soldiers, show a focus on choreography and animation that makes the action much more impressive.
 Whoever was calling the shots on those episode really deserves a round of applause as they stand firmly above the animation cheats (which seem to include spinning the camera) seen elsewhere in the set.

 The video issues continue, with the so called remastered footage looking slightly grainy.
 However, there seemed to be a definite improvement with the final disc where the video quality is actually on par with my modern HD setup.
 I noticed that said disc had a Madman logo, the Australian distributor Manga acquires most of their DVD masters from.
-Given the trailer for these remastered releases on MVM’s US sourced .hack//QUANTUM release likewise looked perfectly rich on my TV, I have to wonder if this is some transferring error between regions that is diluting the quality of the video.
+Given the trailer for these remastered releases on MVM’s US sourced .hackhttps://QUANTUM release likewise looked perfectly rich on my TV, I have to wonder if this is some transferring error between regions that is diluting the quality of the video.
 It’d be a real shame if this were the case, as the video quality of the final disc really stands out.

 Audio wise I’m disappointed to see the dub start to swing back into bad writing.
 The previous set allowed FUNimation to smooth over a set of episodes their own in-house actors had never touched before, and remove a lot of the bad or inaccurate dialogue.
 This time, the bad jokes and unnecessary talking return in the form of legendary bad dialogue.
 So not mondo cool, boys.
 At least there’s the Japanese track if you must be an absolute purist.
 Extras are disappointingly limited, consisting of the same textless opening and ending seen last time.
-With a >Dragon Ball Z there must surely be all kinds of things you could offer as extras, even one of FUNimation’s famous commentary tracks.
+With a property like Dragon Ball Z there must surely be all kinds of things you could offer as extras, even one of FUNimation’s famous commentary tracks.